 An introduction to applied research and quantitative analysis.
-The course includes the components of a research paper, including sources, software used for empirical research, and basic statistical and econometric techniques widely used in modern economic research.
+The course includes the components of a research paper, including sources such s Bloomberg data, software used for empirical research, and basic statistical and econometric techniques widely used in modern economic research.

-FTA 4001, Foundations of Fintech, 3 Hours.
+FTA 4001.
+Foundations of Fintech.
+3 Hours.